Kiarash-Salehi/learning/neo4j/GraphAcademy/3 - Graph Data Modeling Fundamentals/5/README.md

 ### Profile queries

 If you have a scaled graph (with more nodes/relationships than what we have been using in this course), you should also use the `PROFILE` keyword to compare the performance of the queries after the refactoring.

+## Avoid These Labels

+### Semantically orthogonal labels

+“Semantically orthogonal” is a fancy term that means that labels should have nothing to do with one another.
+You should be careful not to use the same type of label in different contexts.
+For example, using the region for all types of nodes is not useful for most queries.

+### Representing class hierarchies

+You also want to avoid labeling your nodes to represent hierarchies.